Low-maintenance power bikes

 These characteristics also apply to the third member of the group, the belt drive: Compared to classic bicycle chains, it does not need to be greased and oiled, so it gets less dirty and does not leave greasy traces on the trouser leg.
 By the way, the “de facto standard” is installed on all the bikes listed here, the Carbon Drive from Gates.

 So it’s a win-win-win situation?
 Not quite, because e-bikes with a mid-motor often have a few disadvantages: Compared to e-bikes with compact hub motors, mid-motor models are usually heavier, the drives are louder, and the bikes look less elegant.
-However, you can’ t generalize this, because technical progress is also changing the cards here: for instance, the first bikes with the new Fazua Ride 60 drive system already indicate that lighter and slimmer bikes can also be combined with a powerful mid-motor in the future!
+However, you can’ t generalize this, because technical progress is also changing the cards here: for instance, the first bikes with the new Fazua Ride 60 drive system or the TQ HPR 50 already indicates that in the future also lighter and slimmer bikes can be combined with a mid-drive motor!

 ADVERTISEMENT

-With the Electric models Ace (diamond frame) and Ivy (comfort frame trapezoidal shape) Veloretti offers two attractive e-bikes at quite a reasonable price — especially since their equipment is very extensive: The motor comes from Bafang and offers a torque of 65 Nm, the battery is removable and has a capacity of 510 Wh.
+With the two Electric models Ace (diamond frame) and Ivy (comfort frame trapezoidal shape) Veloretti offers two attractive e-bikes in their already second generation at a fairly reasonable price — especially since the equipment is very extensive: The motor comes from Bafang and offers a torque of 65 Nm, the battery is removable and has a capacity of 510 Wh.
 A continuously variable transmission from Enviolo is installed here as the gearshift, which is also equipped with the Automatiq function and thus adjusts the transmission ratio completely automatically.
 Ivy and Ace are available in only one frame size and in three colors each.
-At 27 kg, the bikes are unfortunately very heavy.
+At 30 kg, the bikes are unfortunately quite heavy..
 Click here for more information about the Veloretti Electric Bikes.

 Canyon Precede:ON 7 (starting at EUR 3,499)